rabbitmq/rabbitmq-website/site/jms-client.md

 You don't need to restart the broker to activate the plugin.

+***You need to enable this plugin only if you plan to use topic selectors in your JMS client applications***.

 ### <a id="java-container" class="anchor" href="#java-container">Enabling the JMS client in a Java container</a>

 To enable the JMS Client in a Java container (e.g. Java EE application